Silsden Primary School Pupil Premium Expenditure

 – ensuring that the pupil premium children have their needs clearly identified and their progress closely monitored through school.

-– supporting one to one reading intervention programmes for pupil premium children who need additional support for reading
+– supporting one to one reading, writing and maths intervention programmes for pupil premium children who need additional support

 – funding targeted teacher assistant support for learning in the classroom

 – To create a Special Fund for Pupil Premium children and use this fund for: